Sturdy (SN10) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sturdy Historical Price

-According to the latest data gathered on Sturdy live price page, the current price of Sturdy is 6.49USD.
-The circulating supply of Sturdy(SN10) is 1.26M SN10 , giving it a market capitalization of $8.18M.
+According to the latest data gathered on Sturdy live price page, the current price of Sturdy is 6.4USD.
+The circulating supply of Sturdy(SN10) is 1.26M SN10 , giving it a market capitalization of $8.09M.

 - 30 Days0.00%$ --$ 8.5615$ 6.1266